 Different situations and products require different testing methods.
 For example, testing industrial safety-critical software is different from testing e-commerce mobile applications.
 Moreover, the test execution method is different between the Agile project and the sequential software development life cycle project.

 It may be difficult to instantly assess the right kind of testing according to the development method, especially when testing products in agile development.

-In agile development, QA personnel should put in charge during the sprint period, and testing (verification) is performed in parallel with development.
+In agile development, QA personnel should be put in charge during the sprint period, and testing (verification) is performed in parallel with development.

 Principle 7 | Pitfalls of "zero bugs"

 While some organizations expect testers to be able to perform all possible tests and detect all potential bugs, Principle 2 and Principle 1 make this impossible.
 It is also a false assumption to expect a system to be built perfectly, simply through the process of detecting and fixing a large number of bugs.
 For example, even after thoroughly testing all specified requirements and fixing all detected bugs, a system that is difficult to use, does not meet user needs or expectations.
-So theoretically a bug proof application doesn’t guarantee success if it has poor usability and may be inferior to other competing systems.
+So theoretically a bug-proof application doesn’t guarantee success if it has poor usability and may be inferior to other competing systems.

-In addition, it is essential to manage the project transition and regulate operation process after the production is started, with the assumption that the defect is never zero.
-Also, system design requires input from the CI perspective especially for tests linked to release judgment.
+In addition, it is essential to manage the project transition and regulate the operation process after production is started, with the assumption that the defect is never zero.
+Also, system design requires input from the CI perspective, especially for tests linked to release judgment.

-Just as such thing as perfect software cannot exist, it is extremely difficult for perfect software testing to exist.
+Just as a such thing as perfect software cannot exist, it is extremely difficult for perfect software testing to exist.

 On the other hand, by taking appropriate quality assurance measures at each phase of software development, it becomes dramatically easier to control the quality of deliverables.
-Who doesn’t want to manage the man-hours and delivery dates of projects with happy developers and QA team?
+Who doesn’t want to manage the man-hours and delivery dates of projects with happy developers and the QA team?